Research centres

 Doctoral centres have been set up in individual departments to award doctoral degrees independently.
 While some doctoral centres are located exclusively at Fulda University of Applied Sciences, others work together with partner universities on an inter-university basis.

-The SaFe project is part of a new DFG scholarship programme for research-strong universities of applied sciences, which aims to support the establishment of excellent research and enable the further development of the research profile.
-The sociologically orientated research project focuses on the question of how communities appoint themselves to crises with the help of alternative futures.
+This sociologically orientated research project focuses on the question of how communities appoint themselves to crises with the help of alternative futures.
 To this end, SaFe is focussing on new communities that are already driving forward crisis-resilient futures in practice.
-The aim is to gain a better understanding of the connection between communitisation and visions of the future.
+The aim is to better understand the connection between communitisation and ideas about the future.
+Further information

 Research institutes